jovotech/jovo-framework/integrations/db-mongodb/README.md

 <a href="https://opencollective.com/jovo-framework" target="_blank"><img src="https://opencollective.com/jovo-framework/tiers/badge.svg"></a>
 </p>

-This package enables you to integrate your Jovo app with a MongoDb database.
+This package enables you to integrate your Jovo app with a MongoDB database.

 ```bash
 $ npm install @jovotech/db-mongodb